-Yes, Maritime Code defines maritime liens as maritime privileges.
-Provisions on maritime liens of the Maritime Code correspond to the International Convention on Maritime Liens and Mortgages, Geneva 1993.
-Croatia has not ratified any convention relating to maritime liens.
-However, since Maritime Code provides that a ship may be arrested for maritime liens and since according to the conflict of law rules the law of flag applies to maritime liens, a ship can be arrested for maritime liens.
+List of maritime liens provided by the Croatian Maritime Code corresponds to the International Convention on Maritime Liens and Mortgages, Geneva 1993.
+Croatia has not ratified International convention relating to maritime liens.
+As per provisions of Croatian Maritime Code (the conflict of law rules), the law of the ship's flag applies to maritime liens.